 - Refrigeration and sheet metal work

 - Metal lathing and painting

 Skills for General Construction Laborers

 - Demolition and truck driving

-When writing your entry-level construction laborer resume, focus on education, skills and knowledge.
+When writing your entry-level construction laborer resume, focus on your education, skills and knowledge.

-Specific safety knowledge or internship experiences are great resume builders to include in your resume.
+Specific safety knowledge or internship experiences are great resume builders to include on your resume.